-Director, Arts Leadership Program
+Director, Arts Leadership program

-In 2007, Foster received the Fan Taylor Award for Distinguished Service from the Association of Performing Arts Presenters.
+In 2007, Foster received the Fan Taylor Award for Distinguished Service from the Association of Performing Arts Professionals.
 The award honors individuals whose outstanding service, creative thinking, and leadership have had a significant impact on the profession of presenting.